input-output-hk/engineering/blog/2023-01-02-hs-bindgen-introduction.md

 * Both with X=**C++**, [`cxx`](https://github.com/dtolnay/cxx) and X=**Python**, [`PyO3`](https://github.com/PyO3/pyo3)

-This list isn't exhaustive but give you a big hint, all these projects are about bindgen!
+This list isn't exhaustive but give you a hint, all these projects are about generating bindings (bindgen)!

 > **Why bindgen (bindings code generation)?**
 >